appsody/website/content/docs/using-appsody/cli-commands.md

 ### Synopsis

-Create a new Appsody stack, called <name>, in the current directory.
+Create a new Appsody stack, called <name/>, in the current directory.
 You can use this stack as a starting point for developing your own Appsody stack.

 By default, the new stack is based on the example stack: samples/sample-stack.
 If you want to use a different stack as the basis for your new stack, use the copy flag to specify the stack you want to use as the starting point.
 You can use 'appsody list' to see the available stacks.